CSXRailfan02/CSXRailfan02-s-E2-Galore/README.md

 If Your Returning, Heres the New Features We Added

 1: Saltywizard the E2.
-Didnt wanna Leave Me Alone so Here you Go Guys :)
+Basically Salty Didnt wanna Leave Me Alone so Here you Go Guys :)

 Heres The New Features that WILL be Added